CristhianMotoche/impossible-states-fp-ts/slides/0-slide.md

 ---

-## Use hooks that work for this types:
+## Use hooks that work for these types:

 Use [fp-ts-react-stable-hooks](https://github.com/mblink/fp-ts-react-stable-hooks):